SESYNC-ci/graphics-with-ggplot2-lesson/docs/_slides/label.md

 ![ ]({{ site.baseurl }}/images/label/plot_hist_themes-1.png)
 {:.captioned}

-Note that position is relative to plot size (i.e. between 0 and 1).
+Use `?theme` for a list of available theme options.
+Note that position (both `legend.position` and `hjust` for horizontal justification) should be given as a proportion of the plot window (i.e. between 0 and 1).
 {:.notes}